 - In a small bowl, toss the rhubarb pieces with the remaining 2 tbsp flour.
 With a rubber spatula, mix in the rhubarb until fully incorporated and the flour is no longer visible.
 Try not to overmix.

-- Pour rhubarb mixture into batter and incorporate.
+- Pour rhubarb mixture into the batter and incorporate.

 - Pour into your greased pans and bake for 45-55 minutes or until a toothpick comes out clean when inserted into the center of the loaves.
 Allow to cool on a wire rack.